 8 hours.
 That’s how long I rocked, soothed, sang, shh’d, and begged my newborn to fall asleep in her bassinet.
 It was always the same pattern: we’d nurse, she’d doze off, and the instant her little body touched the bassinet, her eyes would shoot open.

 At about 5am, I realized I was in trouble.
-My newborn only sleeps when held.
+My baby only sleeps when held.

 I couldn’t let her sleep on the bed with me.
 She could fall off, suffocate, or we could roll over on her.
 My husband was just as tired as I was, so he couldn’t just hold her without risking falling asleep too.
 Our only option was to hold the baby in shifts and pray one of us could stay awake.